Sustainable Building with Timber

 HOME for the future

-The course was developed as part of the HOME for the future project.
-This ambitious project, initiated by FSC® Netherlands and FSC® Denmark, aims to increase the amount of wood from sustainably managed forests used in social housing construction.
-The project includes several activities: improving the position of wood as a building material in legislation, increasing knowledge about building with wood in the construction industry and producing life cycle analyses (LCAs) and product maps (EPDs) to be added to the National Environmental Database.
-Furthermore, tools are being developed to better identify the cost and climate benefits of building with wood.
-HOME for the future is part of the EU LIFE program.
+This course is part of the HOME for the Future project, an initiative by FSC® Netherlands and FSC® Denmark.
+The project’s mission is to promote the use of wood from sustainably managed forests in social housing construction.
+To achieve this, the project focuses on several key areas: advocating for the inclusion of wood as a building material in legislation, enhancing knowledge within the construction industry about building with wood, and contributing to the National Environmental Database by producing life cycle analyses (LCAs) and environmental product declarations (EPDs).
+Additionally, tools are being developed to better assess the financial and climate-related benefits of building with wood.
+HOME for the Future is funded under the EU LIFE program.

 Course syllabus